 Palliative care is a way to improve quality of life for someone who is being treated for a serious illness.
 To palliate means to ease the symptoms of an illness.
-Palliative care providers are experts in easing symptoms that cause distress.
 These may include pain, nausea, vomiting, anxiety, constipation, sleeping, and breathing problems.
 The people who are being treated and their loved ones are given emotional and spiritual support.
 Palliative care is given at the same time as traditional medical care.
 Active treatment for the illness does not stop.

 Easing symptoms that cause distress.
 The main goal of palliative care is to ease symptoms.
 Symptoms may affect a person’s ability to eat, be active, or spend time with others.
 Medicines and other methods are used.
 This gives the person a better quality of life while the illness is being treated.